SalmaRedaBedair/multi-vendor-store/notes_08.1.md

     return view('dashboard.products.index', compact('products'));
 }
 ```
-- that will take more time, so the above code solve that problem
+- that will take more time, there will be query in every loop

 ```php
 @foreach ($products as $product) // 2*n select from data base